danvk/aoc2023/README.md

 - I had a bug where I was adding the `u8` ASCII values of the digits, not the numeric values.
 - You can do `zig run src/main.zig -- input.txt` to pass args to the program, but it doesn't cache between builds.
 - Second star was very speedy after all the setup for the first!

+### Day 2

+I'm not sure what the best way to set up the Zig build system for multi-day AoC is.
+I made `src/day1.zig` and `src/day2.zig` and updated `build.zig` to use a for loop.
+This produces two output binaries.
+I think this works, but maybe I should have a single binary that takes "day" as an argument?
+Do I have to change `build.zig` every time I add a source file?
+This is a part of C that I don't love.